 Non-teaching books.
 Teachers read a lot of education related material through the year (and summer, too).
 Help them relax and enjoy their summer break with a good book that’s not about classroom management or the latest educational theory.

 Classroom supplies.
 Many teachers buy these supplies themselves, so a gift of pencils, dry erase markers, and other classroom supplies are always welcome.
 Other ideas would be storage and organization items, inspirational posters, and classroom decor.

 Mabels Labels*.
 These little labels are great for teachers who bring a lot of their own stuff to school.
 They perfect for coffee mugs and water bottles, books, iPads or laptops, and anything else the teacher would like to see again after the school year is over.
 Plus they come in cute designs!

-Shutterfly album*.
+Photo album.
 Gather all those pictures taken throughout the year and make a great personalized keepsake for your class’s teacher – older children can even help!

 Gift certificates.
 Who doesn’t love gift certificates?
 Those little plastic cards are a great gift for just about anyone.
 Just make sure that you’re gift certificate is to store your teacher likes and will use the money on him/herself.
-Dunkin Donuts is always a safe choice as is Target, Walmart, etc. Or you could get creative and give a gift certificate to a local spa, a new restaurant, or an experience like zip-lining.
+Dunkin Donuts or Starbucks are always a safe choice as is Target, Walmart, etc. Or you could get creative and give a gift certificate to a local spa, a new restaurant, or an experience like zip-lining.